Dimakoua/dailypick/content/blog/posts/2025-09-15-escape-the-meeting-maze-fun-fair-ways-to-choose-team-projects.md

 **3. Project "Speed Dating":**  If you have many project ideas, consider a "speed dating" approach.
 Divide the team into smaller groups and give each group a short time (e.g., 5 minutes) to review and discuss a specific project.
 Then rotate groups.
 This quick, efficient method gives everyone exposure to various options before employing a voting method.

 **4. Prioritization Matrix with a Collaborative Spin:** A prioritization matrix (like a simple Eisenhower Matrix) helps categorize projects based on urgency and importance.
 The key is making it collaborative!
 Let the team collectively decide the weighting of each criterion (urgency, impact, etc.) and then collectively plot the projects.
 This shared ownership boosts buy-in and increases commitment to the selected projects.
+Capture the final rankings inside the [Planning Poker Hub](/blog/planning-poker-hub-guide/) so delivery teams see the “why” next to each estimate.

 **5. The "Mystery Project" Reveal:**  Generate a small number of project proposals (3-5) keeping the details intentionally vague or "mystery-like."
 Then, utilize one of the aforementioned voting methods to allow the team to decide which "mystery" they want to pursue.
 Unpacking the actual details after the selection adds excitement and a shared exploration element.